jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 You can find [instructions here][yocto-jumpnow-build] and [download an image here][jumpnow-build-download].

 I recommend you build your own images though.
-The *meta-rpi* images contain only the packages that are interesting to me.
+The *meta-rpi* images contain packages that are interesting to me.
+You might have different interests.

 On these systems Qt5 has been configured to use the use the [EGLFS platform plugin][qpa-eglfs].
 This means only one full-screen GUI process at a time, but that's fairly typical for the embedded products I work on.

+The *linuxfb* platform plugin is also installed, so you can use that instead if you only require Qt Widgets and want to use the GPU for something else.
+Qt Widgets work fine with the *eglfs* plugin.

 The majority of the system is from the latest stable branch of Yocto, currently 2.1.1, the `[krogoth]` branch.